lidofinance/solana-docs/docs/staking/solong.md

 5. Enter the mnemonic words in the field that says `Mnemonic phrase`
 6. It is optional to set the wallet password.
 You may skip it and click on `Next Step`
 7. Solflare shows you the default `Derivation Path`.
-8. Click on the dropdown to select the second option `m/44'/501'/0'/0' (sollet, phantom)`
+8. Click on the dropdown to select the second option `m/44'/501'/0'/0' (phantom)`
 9. Click on `Access` button.
 10. You've successfully migrated to Solflare wallet now.
 You may follow the instructions [mentioned here](https://docs.solana.lido.fi/staking/solflare) to unstake/view your deactivating stake accounts.